Should I Wrap My Car? What Are the Pros & Cons?

 3. Everybody Will Keep Asking You If You Have Wrapped Your Car

 Now, this one isn’t so bad, and if you’re anything like us, you like to talk about your car.
 But it can get a little annoying when the first thing people ask you when they see your car for the first time is if you’ve had it wrapped.

 4. Vinyl Wraps Aren’t for Everyone

-Vinyl wrap isn’t something that you just put on your car and forget about.
+Vinyl wrap isn’t something you just put on your car and forget about.
 Keeping it looking good requires care and effort.
 Like paint, the less your vinyl wrap is exposed to sunlight, the longer it will last.
-But, excessive sun exposure can “bake in” a vinyl wrap, making it harder to remove and significantly shorten its life span.
+But, excessive sun exposure can “bake in” a vinyl wrap, making it harder to remove and significantly shortening its life span.
 Meaning that if you park your car uncovered on the street and don’t keep it clean, it’s only going to last for a year or so.

 Where You Live Is a Factor to Consider